 In a production machine, development dependencies are usually ignored.
 The |

-One important difference between these two module systems in Node, is that CommonJS modules get loaded dynamically at runtime.
-ES Module dependencies are determined at compile time, allowing them to be statically analyzed and optimized.
-For example, with ES modules, we can easily find what code is not being used, and exclude it from the compiled version of the application.
+One important difference between these two module systems is that CommonJS modules get loaded dynamically at runtime, while ES module dependencies are determined at compile time, allowing them to be statically analyzed and optimized.
+For example, with ES modules we can easily find what code is not being used and exclude it from the compiled version of the application.

 Tip